LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/event-templates.md

 indicator: both
 ---

-LivePerson Functions `lambdas` can be connected to LiveEngage events at the time of [creation](function-as-a-service-getting-started.html#step-1-choose-a-template).
+LivePerson Functions' `lambdas` can be connected to LiveEngage events at the time of [creation](function-as-a-service-getting-started.html#step-1-choose-a-template).
 Once those `lambdas` are deployed, they will be executed whenever these events are triggered.
 Each event comes with a set of connected templates that can be used as an initial scaffolding for the developing the `lambda`. **Note** that the amount of lambdas connected to a specific event is restricted and can be seen in the table below.

 Currently the following events are supported: